lopezunwired/express-static/README.md

-# mini-webserver
+# Mini-Webserver
 Provides a minimal webserver (via Express.js) to expose static files from the Docker host via HTTP.
 This image is built with Alpine Linux (base image `8.1.4-alpine`) and aims for a minimal size.
 You can copy all your static content in the `./content` folder.
 A sample single-page web application, Hyperspace by HTML5 UP is provided in this example.

 ## Usage

-Create your docker image from the project diretory by running:
+Create your docker image from the project directory by running:

 `docker build -t <image-name> .`